-2. if you are not a full-time legal professional, it is very unlikely you will have the necessary up-to-date knowledge to provide the correct advice.
-Wrong advice is far worse than no advice.
+If you aren’t a full-time legal professional, it is very unlikely you will have the necessary up-to-date knowledge to provide correct legal advice.
+Wrong advice is worse than no advice.

-Even if the advice you are giving does not fall into the category of ‘legal advice’, remember that the person seeking the right to remain should be making all the decisions.
-Even if they ask for your advice, try not to be directive but instead give information about their options.
+Even if the advice you are giving does not fall into the category of “legal advice”, remember that the person seeking the right to remain should be making all the decisions.
+Even if someone asks for your advice, try not to be tell them what to do but instead give information about their options.
 You can give information about the benefits and risks of the various options, and then support them in making the decision themselves.

 Providing legal support

 There are many things that community/support groups can do to provide legal support without giving legal advice.
 You can: